SnickerdoodleLabs/protocol/packages/contracts/test/SnickerdoodleWalletFactory.test.md

        - Y: 0x0000000000000000000000000000000000000000000000000000000000000000
        - Key Id:
     EVM Accounts: No EVM accounts
     ```
-11. Now we can deploy the Operator Gateway on the destination chain.

-    ```shell
-    npx hardhat deployOperatorGatewayProxy --domain snickerdoodle --network basesepolia
-    ```
-    Expected output
-    ```shell
-    Snickerdoodle Operator deployed!
-    Transaction receipt: ContractTransactionReceipt...

-  hash: '0xb0a8d90f6bb5e296240b822a6b1375b434712f16b0f4db5abb032262db6cd947',
-    ```
-12. Now that our operators are setup, we can try deploying a Snickerdoodle wallet on the destination chain.
+13. Now that our operators are setup, we can try deploying a Snickerdoodle wallet on the destination chain.
 We expect to see an error that says it has not deployed the wallet on the source chain.
     ``` shell
     npx hardhat deploySnickerdoodleWalletProxyViaOperatorGateway --username MYSnickerdoodleWALLET --qx 0x2e0aa0b0dd416999b35cf3d03c2df3d4487cefae5b694aceb365efae4781eec5 --qy 0xb98bce418ffa0076d45cdfeac10070dc81cc9360b496e9aa1044dbca92d8493f --keyid TAp_FZMZshG7RuJhiObFTQ --network basesepolia
     ```